From the Cook

 Tips & Tricks (5)

-- Toast Your Cinnamon 🌪️Lightly toast ground cinnamon in a dry pan for 30 seconds before adding to release its essential oils and intensify the warm, spicy flavor profile.
+- Toast Your Cinnamon 🌀Briefly warm the ground cinnamon in a dry pan over low heat for 30-45 seconds before adding to release its essential oils and intensify its warm, toasty flavor profile.

-- Use a Double Boiler Method 🍲Heat milk gently in a double boiler rather than directly over heat to prevent scorching and achieve silky, creamy texture without a burnt cocoa taste.
+- Use a Double Boiler Method 🥣Heat milk gently over a double boiler instead of direct heat to prevent scorching the bottom and ensure a silky, velvety texture without burnt chocolate flavors.

 Recipe Facts